 What about research data retention and retention periods?

-It is important that data after completion of the research is carefully stored in line with the regulation on research data Management.
-To this end, the following guidelines apply.
+It is important that data after completion of the research project is carefully stored in line with the Research Data Management Regulations.
+To this end, the following guidelines apply:

-At the end of an investigation, the raw data should be carefully stored.
-This can be done on the servers of Tilburg University or on those of others if a processing agreement has been made with them.
+At the end of a research project, the raw data should be carefully stored.
+This can be done on the servers of Tilburg University or on those of another party if a processor agreement has been made with this party.

 All research data (with the exception of traceable personal data) must be included in a data package according to the university's research data management policy.

-The data package (including analysis files and other relevant data) is provided with full metadata and then stored in a Trusted Digital Repository (TDR) such as DataverseNL.
+The data package (including analysis files and other relevant data) is provided with full metadata and then stored in a Trusted Digital Repository (TDR) such as Tilburg University Dataverse.

-If a researcher wishes to use a different TDR and there are no traceable personal data in the dataset, a processing agreement must be concluded with the provider of this TDR.
+If a researcher wants to use another TDR and personal data are present in the dataset, these personal data must be pseudonymized and a processor agreement must be entered into with the provider of the TDR.

-The Regulations on Research Data Management provide more conditions that repositories (data archives) must meet (Article 4).
+The Research Data Management Regulation provides more conditions that repositories (data archives) must meet (see Article 4 of the Regulation).

 - The retention period of research data is at least 10 years from the date of the last publication.
-For medical data, a retention period of at least 15 years is applicable.
+In some cases, a different retention period may apply in case of medical data.
+Please contact the Data Representative for more information.

-- The directly traceable personal data (mainly contact data and informed consent) may, as long as necessary, be kept separately for a maximum of 10 years.
-For medical data this is a maximum of 15 years, after the date of last publication.
+- The directly traceable personal data (mainly contact data and informed consent) may be kept separately as long as necessary.
+However, a maximum retention period of 10 years after the date of last publication applies.
+Again, a different period may apply for medical data.

 After the maximum retention period for the traceable personal data (informed consent), these must be destroyed in a secure manner under the responsibility of the manager.